Film Screenings and Programming

 Film Studies Center: Work in CMS is vitally supported by the FSC, which houses a large collection of 35mm and 16mm films, video and DVD materials, and includes holdings from the Library of Congress Paper Print collection and Black Images collection.
 The FSC provides teaching and screening spaces and individual viewing facilities, and presents a rich program of lectures and special screening events.

 Gerald Mast Film Archive: Housed within the Film Studies Center (Cobb Hall 3rd Floor), the Film Archive holds a continually growing collection of over 8000 films, video, and disc titles (including feature films, experimental cinema, silent film, classic Hollywood cinema, documentary, European art cinema, video art, international cinema, etc.)

-Center for East Asian Studies Film Library: CEAS is “One of the largest East Asian film collections in the United States, comprising g over 7000 titles from China, Japan, and Korea.”
+Center for East Asian Studies Film Library (CEAS): CEAS is “One of the largest East Asian film collections in the United States, comprising g over 7000 titles from China, Japan, and Korea.”

 South Side Home Movie Project (SSHMP)

 The project brings materials that are typically kept in private collections into public light and discussion.
 We aim to build an alternative, accessible visual record, filling gaps in existing written and visual histories, and ensuring that the diverse experiences and perspectives of South Siders will be available to larger audiences and to future generations.